-Thermal Boundary: Only thermal boundary walls need to be evaluated; Ignore partitions a conditioned commercial space should be considered shared walls.
+Thermal Boundary: Only thermal boundary walls need to be evaluated; Ignore partitions the Unit.
+In other words, walls that separate the Unit from another residential dwelling, conditioned corridor, conditioned common space, or a conditioned commercial space should be considered shared walls.
 On the other hand, walls that separate the Unit from an unconditioned or occasionally conditioned space such as a garage or workshop should not be considered shared walls.
-Similarly, walls that separate the conditioned living space within the Unit from an unconditioned crawl space or basement should not be considered shared walls.
+Similarly, walls that separate the conditioned living space within the Unit from an unconditioned crawl space or base- ment should not be considered sharedwalls.